-In addition to the Public Warrants and the Private Placement Warrants, the Company has also entered into warrant agreements with certain of the strategic private investment in public equity investors ("Strategic PIPE Investors"), including United, pursuant to which, and subject to the terms and conditions of each applicable warrant agreement, the Company has issued or has agreed to issue to the Strategic PIPE Investors warrants (the "New Warrants") to purchase an aggregate amount of (i) 24,095,072 shares of common stock with an exercise price of \$0.01 per share, (ii) 12,000,000 shares of common stock with an exercise price of \$15.00 per share and (iii) 5,000,000 shares of common stock with an exercise price of \$11.50 per share.
-New Warrants for 29,272,536 shares of common stock were issued during2022 (of which, 3,552,536 New Warrants were exercised during 2022) and New Warrants for 11,822,536 shares of common stock may be issued and vest subject to certain triggering events.
+The Company has entered into warrant agreements with certain strategic private investment in public equity investors ("Strategic PIPE Investors") and United Airlines Ventures, Ltd. ("United"), pursuant to which and subject to the terms and conditions of each applicable warrant agreement.
+The Company has issued or has agreed to issue to the Strategic PIPE Investors and United warrants (the "New Warrants") to purchase an aggregate amount of (i) 24,095,072 shares of common stock with an exercise price of \$0.01 per share ("Penny Warrants"), (ii) 12,000,000 shares of common stock with an exercise price of \$15.00 per share, and (iii) 5,000,000 shares of common stock with an exercise price of \$11.50 per share.
+Warrants with exercise prices of \$15.00 and \$11.50 per share are defined as Market Warrants.